localstack/localstack/README.md

 TEST_PATH='tests/unit/sns_test.py' make test
 ```

-## To check the Code Coverage

-Once the new feature / bug fix is done, run the unit testing and check for the coverage.
+### Code coverage

+Pull requests should ideally increase the [test coverage](https://coveralls.io/github/localstack/localstack).
+You can run the tests and collect a coverage report locally:

 ```
 # To run the particular test file (sample)